nypublicradio/audiogram/SERVER.md

 `s3Bucket` - the name of an S3 bucket to store audio and video files on.

 `redisHost` - the address where all your instances can access a shared Redis server.
+The default is the local host.

 `worker` - if this is truthy, then new submissions will be added to a queue instead of rendered immediately.